I am so excited to be writing this post because I adore Autumn/Fall and Halloween. It comes a very close second behind Christmas.

 The only clothes I won’t pack away are my occasion-wear; such as my dresses for weddings/parties and so on.
 This is because, they will not do so well all folded in a packing bag.
 But everything else get’s packed away until it is time again.

 I know as the season changes it starts getting colder and all you want to do is wrap up indoors and watch TV with that hot drink in hand.
-However, I cannot stress enough how important it is to stay active, even during this time.
+However, I cannot stress enough how important it is to stay active, even during this time and as we are transitioning into Autumn.

 Staying active has many benefits we all know this and it is important we are still looking after our physical and mental well-being.